Drassil/git-wiki-theme/docs/quest_template.md

 Minimum level at which a player can get the quest.

-### MaxLevel

-Maximum level at which a player can get the quest.

 ### QuestSortID

 This field defines under what category the quest falls in the quest log.